 Mean score of companies in the Wholesale Trade industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2017, Cook International reported approximately 194,960,000 kg CO2e in carbon emissions, primarily from buildings, although specific scopes of emissions (Scope 1, 2, or 3) were not disclosed.
-This figure reflects a decrease from 2016, when emissions were about 214,806,000 kg CO2e, and from 2015, which saw emissions of approximately 221,182,000 kg CO2e.
-The trend indicates a commitment to reducing carbon emissions over the years, with 2014 emissions recorded at about 252,652,000 kg CO2e and 2013 at approximately 258,159,000 kg CO2e.
-Despite these reductions, Cook International has not established specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to frameworks such as the Science Based Targets initiative (SBTi).
-The emissions data is not cascaded from a parent company, and the organisation operates independently in its climate commitments.
-Overall, while Cook International has shown a positive trend in reducing emissions, further clarity on specific reduction strategies and targets would enhance its climate commitment profile.
+This figure represents a decrease from about 214,806,000 kg CO2e in 2016 and approximately 221,182,000 kg CO2e in 2015, indicating a trend of reduced emissions over these years.
+Despite these reductions, Cook International has not established specific reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
+The emissions data is not cascaded from a parent company, and the organisation does not currently participate in initiatives such as RE100 or CA100.
+Overall, while Cook International has made strides in reducing its carbon footprint, further commitments and structured targets would enhance its climate strategy and accountability.